-Do you want to participate in a clinical study?
+Do you or someone you know want to participate in a clinical study?
 See information for patients and families.

-For details about the data submission process, see How to Register Your Study and How to Submit Your Results.
-For descriptions of data elements, see the Protocol Data Element Definitions and Basic Results Data Element Definitions.
+For details about submitting information to ClinicalTrials.gov, see How to Register Your Study and How to Submit Your Results.
+For descriptions of data elements, see the documents provided in the Data Element Definitions, Templates, and Checklists section in Support Materials.

 - Who Is Responsible for Registering Trials and Submitting Results?

-- Which Trials Must Be Registered and Have Results Submitted to ClinicalTrials.gov?
+- Which Trials Must Have Results Information Submitted to ClinicalTrials.gov?

-- When Do I Need to Register and Submit Results?
+- When Do I Need to Submit Results Information?

-- Are There Penalties If I Fail to Register or Submit Results?
+- Are There Potential Legal Consequences If I Fail to Register or Submit Results?

 - Other FDAAA 801 Requirements: NIH and FDA